berangurleme/berangurleme/README.md

 I have a amazing wife👩‍⚕️.

-I have two apple snails🐌🐌, 12 ramshorn snails🐏 and a golden fish🐠.
+I have 4 ramshorn snails🐌🐏 and a golden fish🐠.

 I write code and (used to) write [satiric comments](https://twitter.com/turumaji) about the things I see.